heig-vd-dai-course/heig-vd-dai-course/23-practical-work-4/COURSE_MATERIAL.md

 - Install Docker and Docker Compose on the virtual machine
 - Define some Docker Compose files to run the web application with a reverse proxy (Traefik)
-- Deploy the web applications on the virtual machine
+- Deploy the simple CRUD API on the virtual machine
-- Access the web applications with a web browser and a domain name
+- Access the CRUD API from a domain name

 ## Group composition